Mary Ellen Bute

 Passages from Finnegans Wake.
 Cannes Film Festival program.
 Flashpoint magazine online, from collection of Beinecke Library, Yale University.

-CREDIT: This bibliography was compiled by Center for Visual Music, 2006 - 2010.
-Please do not quote or reproduce for educational use without attributing proper credit and full url.
-Permission is not granted for duplication, reproduction for commercial use or for print publications without obtaining permission from CVM.
+CREDIT: This bibliography was compiled by (c) 2006 - 2021, Center for Visual Music.
+Please do not quote or reproduce portions for educational use without attributing proper credit and full url.
+Permission is not granted for duplication, reproduction for commercial use or use in any print publications without obtaining permission directly from CVM; write us at cvmaccess (at) gmail dot com.

 Promotional Flyer for Synchromy No. 2 from Expanding Cinema.
 Collection Center for Visual Music.